dawitel/dating-app-test-project/README.md

 # Dating App Backend for Upwork

-This is a backend service for a dating app implemented in Go using the Gin framework and GORM for ORM for a test round for upwork job.
+This is a backend service for a dating app implemented in Go using the Gin framework and GORM for ORM for a test round for an Upwork job.
 The service includes endpoints for user management and matchmaking, with data stored in a PostgreSQL database.
 Matchmaking is optimized with mutual interests filtering and location-based ranking.

 ## Table of Contents